-Venture out to experience the majestic parklands of Alaska — this 12-day sample trip begins with Denali National Park, home of the tallest peak in North America, Denali, and rolls into Wrangell-St Elias National Park, the largest national park in the United States.
-The journey concludes with tours of Valdez, the McCarthy-Kennicott Copper Mine and the Mat-Su Valley.
+This 10-day sample trip sweeps you through some of the most majestic parklands in all of Alaska, including Denali National Park, which is home to the tallest peak in North America, and Wrangell-St. Elias National Park, the largest national park in the United States.

 Day 1 Anchorage

 Begin your journey in Alaska’s largest city, where you can experience our rich culture and heritage with visits to the Anchorage Museum at Rasmuson Center and the Alaska Native Heritage Center.
 If you like planes, the Alaska Aviation Heritage Museum and nearby Lake Hood, the busiest seaplane base in the world, are fascinating stops.
 End the day with one of several fun walking tours, or by exploring Anchorage’s many hiking and biking trails; there are several bike rental shops downtown.

 Day 2 Anchorage to Denali

 Wake early and make the drive north to Denali National Park.
 The trip is about 240 miles and usually takes at least five hours, once you allow time for rest and photo stops.
 There are plenty of lodging options to choose from in Denali.
 Once you’re checked in to your lodgings, you should still have time for a short tour: Popular options include rafting, horseback riding, touring the National Park Service’s sled dog kennels, flightseeing, ziplining, day hiking or a dinner theater show.

 Day 3 Denali National Park